 Paying adult children's bills isn't a route to their financial self-sufficiency.
 More than 60% of Americans provide some type of financial support to their adult children, and for many, it puts their own futures at

 risk.
-A PNC Investments Financial Advisor can help you come up with a financial plan that helps strikes the appropriate balance until you ultimately stop providing handouts.
+A PNC Investments Financial Advisor can help you come up with a financial plan that helps strike the appropriate balance until you ultimately stop providing handouts.

 5. Envision New Expenses